MaxDam/FenceIndoor/README.md

 From the project directory..

 ## Build android app:

+if you use AndroidStudio
-use AndroidStudio and open project folder "FendeIndoorApp"
+open project folder "FenceIndoorApp"

-or
+..otherwise:

 ```
 cd FendeIndoorApp
 ./gradlew build
 ```

 ## Generate apk: